-Geany is a great and useful IDE editor for Windows and Linux system.
+Geany is a great and useful IDE editor for Windows and Linux systems.
 It has a plugin, maintained by the leading developer, for editing LaTeX documents.
-This plugin can create new LaTeX documents, do auto-completion, insert environments easily and offers proper documentation.
+This plugin can create new LaTeX documents, do auto-completion, insert environments easily, and offers proper documentation.

 26. Auto-Latex Equations add-on for Google Docs

-It’s a browser-based Google Docs plugin which lets you automatically convert every mathematical equation in your document into beautiful latex images!
+It’s a browser-based Google Docs plugin that lets you automatically convert every mathematical equation in your document into beautiful latex images!
 This plugin is completely free and works without any hassle.

 27. The atom with,

-Atom is open source and completely free Text editor available for Windows, Mac, and Linux.
-The interface of Atom is modern and thoroughly hackable which is developed on web technologies.
+Atom is an open source and completely free Text editor available for Windows, Mac, and Linux.
+The interface of Atom is modern and thoroughly hackable, which is developed on web technologies.
 It has a package system where its large community contributes various extensions for increasing the functionality.
 Latex, latex-plus, or latextools packages are the best combination for editing the LaTeX documents.
-Atom offers all the features that the best LaTeX editor must have for both professional and beginner users.
+Atom offers all the features that the best LaTeX editor must-have for both professional and beginner users.

 28. gedit with the gedit-LaTeX-plugin